BrianA-DK/HushMonkey/README.md

 #### Genral ####
 - Fullscreen toggle by clicking on the icon in the upper right corner.
+- Special case for iOS-devices (no fullscreen browser-mode):
+*Save HushMonkey as a shotcut on iOS homescreen launches HushMonkey in fullscreen*

 #### LAF meter ####
 - Calculates A-weighted Fast Sound Level ($L_{\text{AF}}$) alongside integrated short-term ($L_{\text{Aeq,1m}}$) and long-term ($L_{\text{Aeq,10m}}$) equivalent continuous noise levels.